edesgree/react-cv-app/README.md

 ## Features

-- Editable section of the resume
+- Editable sections of the resume

 ## What I learned